Strength Training For Runners: Our Complete Guide

 Strength training can improve your running form, biomechanics, and stride by increasing stability in your core and supporting muscles.
 As you build strength in your core, for example, you can maintain a more upright posture even in the final miles of a race.

-A hunched running posture or tight shoulders at the end of a long run, half marathon, or any race distance you choose to participate in can compromise your ability to take a full breath and can even potentially lead to side stitches and injuries.
+A hunched running posture or tight shoulders at the end a run can compromise your ability to take a full breath and can even potentially lead to side stitches and injuries.

 For all you trail runners out there, stronger glutes and hips will relieve work on the hamstrings and will make you a more powerful uphill runner.